The Cleanest Cruise Lines, According to CDC Inspection Scores

 • Common areas

+On the other end, anything less than 86 is considered unsatisfactory.
 Scoring below an 86 only happens on occasion across dozens and dozens ships.
-Since the start of 2022 until today, we found only one ship with a failing grade.
+In the past year, we found only one ship with a failing grade (more on that below).

 Now, while ships tend to score well, there are some lines that seem to do better than others on a consistent basis.